zumo/zumokit-js/README.md

 ## Installation

-ZumoKit is distributed through NPM repository and it has a peer dependency on [decimal.js](https://github.com/MikeMcl/decimal.js/), which also has to be installed:
+ZumoKit is distributed through NPM repository and it has a couple of peer dependencies that also need to be installed:

 ```
 npm install node-fetch@^2.6.2 ws@^8.5.4 decimal.js@^10.2.0 zumokit